mannreis/netcdf-c/docs/internal.md

 execution sometimes caused interference between tests.

 In order to fix the inter-test interference, several approaches were used.
-1. Renaming resources (primarily files) so that tests would create difference test files.
+1. Renaming resources (primarily files) so that tests would create different test files.
 2. Telling the test system that there were explicit dependencies between tests so that they would not be run in parallel.
 3. Isolating test resources by creating independent directories for each test.

 ## Test Isolation
-The isolation mechanism is currently used mostly in nczarr_tests.
+The isolation mechanism is currently used mostly in nczarr_tests/v3_nczarr_tests.
 It requires that tests are all executed inside a shell script.
 When the script starts, it invokes a shell function called "isolate".
-This function looks in current directory for a directory called "testset_\<uid\>".
+This function looks in current directory for a directory called "alltests_\<uid\>/\<test_directory\>", where "\<test_directory\>" is the name of a test directory such as "nczarr_tests", or "nc_test4", etc.
-If "testset_\<uid\> is not found then it creates it.
+If "alltests_\<uid\>/\<test_directory\>" is not found then it creates it.
-This directory is then used to isolate all test output.
+This directory is then used to isolate all test output for the specified test directory.

-After calling "isolate", the script enters the "testset_\<uid\>" directory.
-Then each actual test creates a directory in which to store any file resources that it creates during execution.
+After calling "isolate", the script enters the "alltests_\<uid\>/\<test_directory\>" directory.

+Within the test directory, each actual test creates a directory in which to store any file resources that it creates during execution.
-Suppose, for example, that the shell script is called "run_XXXX.sh".
+Suppose, for example, that the shell script is called "run_XXXX.sh", and is in the "ncdump" test directory.
-The isolate function creates a directory with the general name "testset_\<uid\>".
+The isolate function creates a directory with the general name "alltests_\<uid\>/ncdump".
-Then the run_XXX.sh script creates a directory "testset_\<uid\>/testdir_XXX", enters it and runs the test.
+Then the run_XXX.sh script creates a directory "alltests_\<uid\>/ncdump/testdir_XXX", enters it and runs the test.
-During cleanup, specifically "make clean", all the testset_\<uid\> directories are deleted.
+During cleanup, specifically "make clean", the directory alltests_\<uid\> is deleted, which of course deletes all the subsidiary test directories.

 The "\<uid\>" is a unique identifier created using the "date +%s" command.
 It returns an integer representing the number of seconds since the start of the so-called "epoch" basically "00:00:00 UTC, 1 January 1970".
-Using a date makes it easier to detect and reclaim obsolete testset directories.
+Using a date makes it easier to detect and reclaim obsolete "alltests" directories.

 ## Cloud Test Isolation